-Barbara “Babs” Costello, a Chicago native, and her daughter run @brunchwithbabs which has amassed over 2.4 million followers on TikTok and probably have had more viral videos than Paris Hilton and Kim Kardashian combined.
-They definitely create content with more substance.
+Barbara “Babs” Costello, a Chicago native, and her daughter run @brunchwithbabs, which has amassed over 3.9 million followers on TikTok.
+They create great, useful and interesting content.

-One of Babs’ most recent videos has gone viral with a mind-boggling 24 million+ views just in time for Halloween.
+One of Babs’ videos went viral with a mind-boggling 28 million+ views.
 In only 59 seconds, I learned that (shockingly) I have indeed been carving pumpkins all wrong.
-Here are Babs’ tips:
+Here are Babs’ really great tips, along with my thoughts in italics.

 1. Carve from the bottom.